Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Layers/DisplayWfsLayer/README.md

 1. Create a `WfsFeatureTable` with a URL and table name.
 2. Create a `FeatureLayer` from the feature table and add it to the map.
-3. Listen for the `MapView.navigatingChanged` signal to detect when the user has stopped navigating the map.
+3. Listen for the `MapView::navigatingChanged` signal to detect when the user has stopped navigating the map.
 4. When the user is finished navigating, use `populateFromService` to load the table with data for the current visible extent.

 ## Relevant API

 * FeatureLayer
 * WfsFeatureTable
-* WfsFeatureTable.populateFromService
+* WfsFeatureTable::populateFromService

 ## About the data